-Nord Stream is a joint project involving five major companies: OAO Gazprom, Wintershall Holding GmbH (a BASF subsidiary), E.ON Ruhrgas AG, N.V.
-Nederlandse Gasunie and GDF SUEZ.
+Nord Stream is a joint project involving five major companies: OAO Gazprom, Wintershall Holding GmbH (a BASF subsidiary), PEG Infrastruktur AG (PEGI/E.ON subsidiary), N.V.
+Nederlandse Gasunie and ENGIE.
 Such a powerful consortium guarantees the best technology, security and corporate governance.
-The participation of major European companies in the construction of Nord Stream is an important factor in ensuring a secure energy supply to Europe.

 Wintershall Holding GmbH specialises in energy and is a wholly owned subsidiary of BASF SE, the world's leading chemical company.
 Wintershall, with its headquarters in Kassel, Germany, has been active in the exploration and production of crude oil and natural gas in various parts of the world for more than 80 years.
 In Europe the company trades and sells natural gas and is, with its subsidiaries W&G and GASCADE Gastransport, also an important gas supplier on the German and European market.
 Wintershall is now Germany's largest producer of crude oil and natural gas.
 In its exploration and production activities, Wintershall deliberately focuses on selected core regions where the company possesses a wealth of regional and technological expertise.